tale-toul/PopulateOCP/README.md

 $ ansible-vault encrypt secret
 ```

+Each application has a set of variables that can be modified to change some configuration parameters, the variables are defined in **roles/[app name]/defaults/main.yml**

 Finally run the playbook, in the exampel a file with the encryption keys is passed via the `--vault-id` parameter:

 ```